Mastering the Art and Science of Pricing

 2. Sharpen your price strategy: Moving from reactive to proactive means revisiting – and refocusing – your price strategy.
 Do you want to maximize profits or grow market share?
 Are you an Everyday Low Price provider or do you have a targeted high-low strategy?
 What is your desired price image?
 The answers in turn drive your Key Value Item (KVI) and price zone strategies.

 3. Implement automated, comprehensive competitive insights: Competition from all channels, from non-traditional as well as entrenched competitors, makes physical price-monitoring inadequate.
-Instead, retailers focused on responsive pricing turn to a targeted, scalable, automated shop process.
-The right solution provides insights into which products are important to your customers – and which are not.

 Australian retailers can be forgiven if they sometimes feel as if they’ve fallen down a rabbit hole to a world where everything is topsy-turvy.
-While many macro-economic measures – including GDP and unemployment – are relatively robust, retail price wars are vicious and, as Reuters Australia recently reported, have even give rise to speculation about possible deflation.
+While many macro-economic measures – including GDP and unemployment – are relatively robust, retail price wars are vicious and, as Reuters Australia recently reported, have even given rise to speculation about possible deflation.

 These ‘walk’ steps help retailers thrive through highly targeted, data-driven pricing decisions with updates that reflect real – and real-time – customer and competitive factors.